williamfbx/williamfbx/README.md

 - 🏫 I’m currently pursuing my Master of Science in Robotic Systems Development (MRSD) at Carnegie Mellon University.
 - 📚 I completed my undergraduate studies at the University of Melbourne with a Bachelor of Science (Mathematical Physics), Bachelor of Commerce (Economics & Finance), and Diploma in Languages (Chinese Studies)
-- 🏆 I was the University Medalist (Rank: 1st/1800+) for my BCom cohort and was the Proxime Accessit (Rank: 2nd/2400+) for my BSci cohort.
+- 🏆 I was the University Medalist (Rank: 1st/1800+) for my BCom cohort and the Proxime Accessit (Rank: 2nd/2400+) for my BSci cohort.
 - 📫 Feel free to reach out to me here: `boxiangf at cs dot cmu dot edu`
 - 📝 Some of my past projects are available here: https://williamfbx.github.io/